hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

 We have two types of test cases available: TOML files and Markdown files.
 The TOML file provides more flexibility compared to the Markdown file.
 It allows us to test command line arguments, command output, and even the exit code of the command.
 On the other hand, the Markdown file is a simpler option that allows us to focus on testing the output of the command.

-In clap documentation, we can find a [simple example] of trycmd.
+In clap documentation, you can find a [simple example] of trycmd.
 But it only tests a Markdown file.
 In this post, I will show you how to write a TOML file and a Markdown file test.
 You can find more examples from some real projects, like [typos tests], [clap tests] and [rustup tests].

 [simple example]: https://github.com/assert-rs/trycmd/tree/main/examples/demo_trycmd
 [typos tests]: https://github.com/crate-ci/typos/blob/master/crates/typos-cli/tests/cli_tests.rs